beanboi7/Chyp8/README.md

-# About
+# Introduction
 Chip-8 is an interpretted language designed to create programs/games on the 8bit systems like the COSMIC VIP.
 Chyp8 is an emulator of the Chip-8 system build with Golang.
+For more info on Chip-8 refer [here](https://en.wikipedia.org/wiki/CHIP-8)

 ## How to build it:
 Clone the master branch and use ```go run main.go start roms/NAME_OF_THE_ROM -r=REFRESHRATE```